-The directors anticipate that the adoption of these standards and interpretations in future periods will have no material impact on the financial statements of the Company.
+The directors anticipate that the adoption of applicable standards and interpretations in future periods will have no material impact on the financial statements of the Company.
+The Standards and Amendments adopted in the current year have had no material impact on the financial statements of the Company.